scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--snap-management.md

 ```

 ### Remove Nextcloud-snap completely from host
-This will completely remove Nextcloud-snap from your system
+This will completely remove Nextcloud-snap and all revisions from your system
 ```
 sudo snap remove --purge nextcloud
 ```